Special programmatic emphases, strengths, mission/goal(s) of the school:

 Description of the process by which the MSPE is composed at the medical school (including number of school personnel involved in composition of the MSPE).

-All MSPE’s are prepared by the Associate Dean for Students, Assistant Dean for Students, or the Associate Dean for Faculty and Academic Affairs and selected members of their staff.
-The Associate and Assistant Deans for Students hold individual meetings with each student at the end of the third year during which time the student’s entire academic record is reviewed and the student provides information regarding his/her leadership, extracurricular, and research experiences.
+All MSPE’s are prepared by the Associate Dean for Students, Assistant Deans for Students, or the Associate Dean for Faculty and Academic Affairs and selected members of their staff.
+Individual meetings are held with each student at the end of the third year during which time the student’s entire academic record is reviewed and the student provides information regarding his/her leadership, extracurricular, and research experiences.
 The MSPE is then prepared from the student’s official evaluations, editing the narrative clerkship evaluations only for length, grammar, and redundancy, and the student is given the opportunity to review the MSPE for accuracy prior to its transmission.

 Students are permitted to review the MSPE prior to its transmission: